smerth/gatsby-tutorial/docs/tutorial/part-one/index.md

 ## Linking between pages

 Websites are pages and links between pages.
-While we've now got a pretty sweet first page—one page and no links doesn't feel very webby.
+While we've now got a pretty sweet first page — one page and no links doesn't feel very webby.
 So let's create a new page.

 First create the link to the new page.